suffolklibraries/lgc/content/collections/events/friends-around-the-table-gather-make-and-eat.md

     content:
       -
         type: text
+        marks:
+          -
+            type: bold
-        text: 'In this session of Friends Around the Table explore nature, gathering and food. ' -
+        text: 'In this weeks Friends Around the Table wander Woodbridge to forage, discover and eat.'
+  -
     type: paragraph
     content: